DavidArno/SuccincT/README.md

 Now Succinc\<T\> has grown into a library that provides discriminated unions, pattern matching and partial applications for C#, in addition to providing a set of value parsers that do away with the need for `out` parameters and exceptions, and instead return return an `Option<T>`.

 ### Current Release ###
-The current release of Succinc\<T\> is 1.5.1, which is [available as a nuget package](https://www.nuget.org/packages/SuccincT/).
+The current release of Succinc\<T\> is 1.6.0, which is [available as a nuget package](https://www.nuget.org/packages/SuccincT/).

-This release [addresses a small bug](https://github.com/DavidArno/SuccincT/issues/4), whereby previously the exception message from accessing the wrong case in a `Union<T1,T2>`was misleading.
+This release [implements a new way of pattern matching unions](https://github.com/DavidArno/SuccincT/issues/4), using `CaseOf<type>1`.
+Please see the [union pattern matching page for more details](https://github.com/DavidArno/SuccincT/wiki/PatternMatchingUnions).

 ### Features ###
 #### Discriminated Unions ####